 GICs or Guaranteed Investment Certificates are a step up from simply using your FHSA as a savings account.
 As their name suggests, a GIC is a guaranteed return on your investment over a fixed period of time.

 These assets are considered incredibly safe as they are eligible for deposit insurance.
 At the end of the fixed term, you will receive back your initial investment plus any interest earned.

 There are several different types of GICs in Canada.
 Generally speaking, the longer the term, the higher the interest rate.
 For most traditional GICs, the term will range from one to five years.
-The interest rates are currently around 3 to 5%, depending on the term and conditions.
+The interest rates are currently around 3 to 5.50%, depending on the terms and conditions.